KyleKinsella/Movie-Watchlist/README.md

 ### The purpose of this assessment was to create a crud (create, read, update, delete) application.

-### You had to use the following tech stack for this application: Java, Spring boot and a SQL database and postman to test your API endpoints to ensure that everything worked as it should.
+### You had to use the following tech stack for this application: Java, Spring boot and a SQL database and Postman to test your API endpoints to ensure that everything worked as it should.

 # Note: the controller was the main part of the application.
 In the controller you will see that the delete function is empty, I was told by the interviewer to leave it empty - they said we know you can do it.